 This is shocking but according to the CDC, drowning is the number two cause of accidental deaths in children, age 15 and under.
 Of the estimated children who will die from drowning, many of them will do so within 25 yards of a parent or other adult!
 That is so scary and that is why it is so important to review water safety tips for parents and kids at least once a year.

-- AVOID ALCOHOL.
 Avoid drinking alcohol before or during swimming, boating, or water skiing.
 Do not drink alcohol while supervising children as it can impair your judgement and reaction times.

-- LEARN CPR.
 In the time it might take for paramedics to arrive, your CPR skills could make a difference in someone’s life.
 CPR performed by bystanders has been shown to improve outcomes in drowning victims.
 Classes are offered by the American Red Cross.

-- DO NOT USE AIR-FILLED OR FOAM TOYS.
 Do not use air-filled or foam toys, such as “water wings”, “noodles”, or inner-tubes, in place of life jackets (personal flotation devices).
-These toys are not designed to keep swimmers safe.
+These toys are not designed to keep children safe.

 Pools should be kept behind a gated fence to ensure child safety.
-If you have a small child’s pool, be sure to empty the wading pool when it’s not in use and store it upside down. ”
+If you have a small child’s pool, be sure to empty the wading pool when it’s not in use and store it upside down.